Gourang97/Causal-Variational-Autoencoders/README.md

 * The learned weights are saved to avoid training frequently to enhance development efficiency.

 ## Results
-* Given an intervention, we were successfully able to recreate images with the other independent factors.
+* Given an intervention on the latent factors, we were successfully able to recreate images with the other independent factors.

 ## Applications
-* Our code can be used to perform image manipulation.
-For example, altering the monalisa portrait to change her expression to laughing, sad or angry.
+* Generating fake human faces.
+* Producing purely synthetic music.